MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Introduction
 ~~~~~~~~~~~~

-:filelink:`pkg/obsfit <pkg/obsfit>` introduces a versatile cost function implementation for the MITgcm.
+:filelink:`pkg/obsfit <pkg/obsfit>` is a versatile package used for grid-independent model-data comparisons
+including cost function calculations.

 Given an observational dataset, OBSFIT samples the model during the run at the time and location of observations,
 calculates the cost (sum of weighted misfits), and produces a model-equivalent output file that is directly
-comparable to the input file.
+comparable to an input file containing observational data.
 It is designed to accommodate datasets that are sparse, irregular, or non-local.
 OBSFIT performs grid-independent model-data comparisons, meaning that observations do not have to be on the same
 grid as the model or constrained to a fixed set of depth levels.
 This increases the efficiency of data